Urban reforestation

 Reforestation in general is a common solution for groups to come together and find solutions for local and global issues.

 Urban reforestation is the practice of planting trees, typically on a large scale, in urban environments.
 It may also include urban horticulture and urban farming.

 Benefits

 Reasons for practicing urban reforestation include urban beautification; increasing shade; modifying the urban climate; improving air quality, such as by sequestering carbon dioxide; and restoration of urban forests after a natural disaster.
 Increased shade from urban reforestation can also lead to decreased energy costs, as heat from the sun is blocked from heating structures that use air conditioning.
 These benefits may aid in increasing local property values, filtering rainwater pollutants from the streets and thus improving water quality, and creating more habitats for wildlife, particularly endangered species.

 Urban reforestation may also be effective because it does not require the purchase of a large piece of land to execute.

 Programs

 Australia

-The Urban Reforestation organization in Australia is a grassroots organization that focuses on sustainable living in urban places.
+The Urban Reforestation organization in Australia is a grassroots organization that focuses on sustainable living in urban areas.